kevingarciamartin/CS50-Final-Project/README.md

 Includes the html templates.
 I decided on making a layout template for the overarching structure of the website where all the other templates would be called.

 #### layout.html
 The main template with the page title, packages and the menues - unfortunately, due to inexperience with media queries, I made separate menues for mobile and desktop in the markup.
-The appropiate template is rendered with {% block elements %}.
+The appropiate template is rendered with block elements.

 #### play.html
 The template for playing chess against the chess engine (Stockfish 15.1).